-27. A contractor must, in addition to compliance with the Environmental Regulations for Workplaces, 1987, promulgated by Government Notice No. R. 2281 of 16 October 1987, ensure that suitable housekeeping is continuously implemented on each construction site, including-
+- 27. (1) A contractor must, in addition to compliance with the Environmental Regulations for Workplaces, 1987, promulgated by Government Notice No. R. 2281 of 16 October 1987, ensure that suitable housekeeping is continuously implemented on each construction site, including- - (a) the proper storage of materials and equipment; - (b) the removal of scrap, waste and debris at appropriate intervals; - (c) ensuring that materials required for use, are not placed on the site so as to obstruct means of access to and egress from workplaces and passageways;

-- (a) the proper storage of materials and equipment; - (b) the removal of scrap, waste and debris at appropriate intervals; - (c) ensuring that materials required for use, are not placed on the site so as to obstruct means of access to and egress from workplaces and passageways; - (d) ensuring that materials which are no longer required for use, do not accumulate on and are removed from the site at appropriate intervals; - (e) ensuring that waste and debris are not disposed of from a high place with a chute, unless the chute complies with the requirements set out in regulation 14(6); - (f) ensuring that construction sites in built-up areas adjacent to a public way are suitably and sufficiently fenced off and provided with controlled access points to prevent the entry of unauthorized persons; and - (g) ensuring that a catch platform or net is erected above an entrance or passageway or above a place where persons work or pass under, or fencing off the danger area if work is being performed above such entrance, passageway, or place so as to ensure that all persons are kept safe in the case of danger or possibility of persons being struck by falling objects.
+- (d) ensuring that materials which are no longer required for use, do not accumulate on and are removed from the site at appropriate intervals; - (e) ensuring that waste and debris are not disposed of from a high place with a chute, unless the chute complies with the requirements set out in regulation- - (i) is adequately constructed and rigidly fastened; - (ii) if inclined at an angle of more than 45 degrees to the horizontal, is enclosed on its four sides: - (iii) if of the open type, is inclined at an angle of less than 45 degrees to the horizontal; - (iv) where necessary, is fitted with a gate at the bottom end to control the flow of material; and - (v) discharges into a container or an enclosed area surrounded by barriers. - (f)- ensuring that every chute used to dispose of rubble is designed in such a manner that rubble does not free-fall and that the chute is strong enough to withstand the force of the debris travelling along the chute - (g) ensuring that construction sites in built-up areas adjacent to a public way are suitably and sufficiently fenced off and provided with controlled access points to prevent the entry of unauthorized persons; and - (h) ensuring that a catch platform or net is erected above an entrance or passageway or above a place where persons work or pass under, or fencing off the danger area if work is being performed above such entrance, passageway, or place so as to ensure that all persons are kept safe in the case of danger or possibility of persons being struck by falling objects.